danbev/learning-ai/fundamentals/ggml/README.md

   struct ggml_tensor* matrix = ggml_new_tensor_2d(ctx, GGML_TYPE_F32, 2, 3);
 ```
 This is because we are first specifying the number of elements in the first
-dimension (x-axis) and then the number of elements in the second dimension
+dimension (x-axis), and then the number of elements in the second dimension
 (y-axis).

 Which can be visualized like this: